sciactive/nymphjs/CONTRIBUTING.md

 # Contributing

 Thank you for contributing!
 There are some guidelines you should know.

+This project adheres to the [SciActive Human Contribution Policy](HUMAN-CONTRIBUTION-POLICY.md).

 First, let's get you started.

 ## Setting up Your Dev Environment